 - Cynata Therapeutics manufacturers iPSC-derived MSCs using its proprietary Cymerus™ technology.
 It is testing these cells in the treatment of graft-versus-host disease (GvHD), critical limb ischemia (CLI) and osteoarthritis (OA).

-- Fate Therapeutics has been using iPSC-derived NK and T cells for the treatment of cancer and immune disorders.
-In 2019, the company began in 2019 its first ever U.S. clinical trial of an iPSC-derived cell therapy product.
+- Fate Therapeutics is developing iPSC-derived NK and T cells for the treatment of cancer and immune disorders.
+In 2019, the company began its first ever U.S. trial of an iPSC-derived cell therapy product.
+In July 2020, it announced FDA approval of its IND application for the world’s first iPSC-derived CAR T-cell therapy, FT819.

 - Stemson Therapeutics has been developing a therapy for hair loss involving generation of de novo hair follicles.